Buddha s Brain

 Just One Thing

-You’ve heard the expression, “It’s the little things that count.”
-Research has shown that little daily practices can change the way your brain works, too.
-This book offers simple brain-training practices you can do every day to protect against stress, lift your mood, and find greater emotional resilience.
+You've heard the expression, “It’s the little things that count.”
+It's more than a simple platitude.
+Research has shown that integrating little daily practices into your life can actually change the way your brain works.
+This guide offers simple things you can do routinely, mainly inside your mind, that

 Get Book